Today, an anti-violence campaign gathered some support in pockets across the island.

 There’s no question as to whether the Jamaican Police has crime data.
 We occasionally hear crime statistics reported, but what is the quality of this database and how thorough it is in capturing all the data remains a mystery to me.
-How acccessible is it?
+How accessible is it?
 Then there is the issue of tracking, evaluating and reporting on that data.
 A recent request I made to access statistics to explain the uptick in domestic violence related crimes I was tracking for a blog post late last year did not yield a response from the Constabulary Communication Network.
 That was after two documented tries in December and January.

-START THIS ACTION: I’m calling on the government to lead a Femicide Census to collect and publicise statistics on female victims of male violence.
+START THIS ACTION: I’m calling on the government to lead a Femicide Census to collect and publicize statistics on female victims of male violence.
 Not just numbers but records that will put a face to the name and details of her life before she was killed.
 This will not only provide a record of the incidents and track the patterns that emerge in the murders but humanize these deaths.
 This kind of action is also necessary in order to move the debate from what some may see as a polarised feminist viewpoint, towards a purposeful search for solutions.

 And of course, the silent facilitator in this constructed mayhem is our mass media (including online and social media) who profess to just be society’s mirror.
 You deflect responsibility very well.
 But you too are often culpable.
 Yes, you are our society’s reflector via your news coverage, when you are reporting on events that have occurred.

-For good or evil, the media we tune into and allow our children to absorb has the capacity to impact how a society interprets and accepts the moral, values and laws of society.
-Media helps and harms parenting as it could ultimately define the character and behaviour of those who are part of the audience.
+For good or evil, the media we tune into and allow our children to absorb has the capacity to impact how society interprets and accepts the moral, values and laws of society.
+Media helps and harms parenting as it could ultimately define the character and behavior of those who are part of the audience.

-How we use broadcast and social media at the end of day demands responsibility.
-How does it benefit you to spread videos of someone butchering a woman, show the exposed lifeless body of a young woman or video of child or teen being sexually abused exposed.
+How we use broadcast and social media at the end of the day demands responsibility.
+How does it benefit you to spread videos of someone butchering a woman, show the exposed lifeless body of a young woman or video of child or teen being sexually abused exposed?
 How is it being responsible when you spread false news about a girl gone missing?
-What all this exposure does is minimize public trust and promote hopelessness, fear, and inaction.
+What all this exposure does is to minimize public trust and promote hopelessness, fear, and inaction.

 Stopping the violence against women and kids call for an acceptance of personal responsibility for our role in preserving our society.
 You can start today to work with your spouse and children, your community and state agencies to re-implement law, order, and respect for yourself and others in your part of your city.
 Love, respect, protect, and preserve the life around you.
 It starts with me and you.

-START RESTORING LOVE, PEACE and ORDER
+START RESTORING LOVE, PEACE, AND ORDER

 - Be your brothers’ keeper.